 * Disclosure: As an Amazon Associate this site earns from qualifying purchases (meaning: we may earn commissions if you buy products recommended/reviewed here, by following the links shown here).
-The availability of products in this page may change at any time.
-Please check the materials, features, colors and sizes on the various shops (linked in this page) before buying, because sometimes our articles may contain errors.
-Product images you see here are for illustration purposes.
+The availability of products on this page may change at any time.
+Please check the materials, features, colors, and sizes on the various shops (linked on this page) before buying, because sometimes our articles may contain errors.

 A short history of the brand

 The first products were rucksacks, which had an external frame, unlike any available on the market at the time.
 The idea came to Nordin after continuous disappointments with regular backpacks, which were uncomfortable and caused back problems.

 The fabric used in tents was used to create these rucksacks and in just a decade, the brand got quite a reputation for their clothing, too, which was also made from that very same fabric.

 Nowadays, their main market is that of Nordic countries, but other citizens from a lot of European countries, as well as those in the US, are huge fans of the brand.